What is DevOps?

 Transparent IT Processes

-The collaboration between development and operational teams results in better transparency of the IT processes that are put in place to release software quickly.
+The collaboration between development and operational teams results in the better transparency of the IT processes that are put in place to release software quickly.

 Digital Transformation Via Devops